-Sarah developed an interest in access to justice, immigration and asylum law, social welfare law and tribunal procedures during the sixteen years she spent working as a solicitor in law centres and in private practice, and it is in these areas that her research interests lie.
+Sarah developed an interest in access to justice, immigration and asylum law and social welfare law in her early career, which she spent working as a solicitor in law centres and in private practice, and it is in these areas that her research interests lie.
 She is currently a member of the Glasgow Refugee Asylum and Migration Network (GRAMnet) and of the Law Society of Scotland’s Immigration and Asylum Sub-Committee.

 £1,235,788, awarded by the Arts and Humanities Research Council, to Ms Sarah Craig, together with Prof AM Phipps, Creativity, Culture & Faith , Dr R White, Institute of Mental Health & Wellbeing, Dr RA Gibb, SPS - Sociology for "Researching Multilingually at the Borders of Language, the Body, Law, and the State".